Rai (comics): Fictional character biography (Valiant Entertainment)

-Over the course of his investigation Rai X would come in contact with the mysterious Spylocke, a rebel rousing super agent who is normally relevated to holo-vid projections for the entertainment value of the masses.
+Over the course of his investigation Rai X would come in contact with the mysterious Spylocke, a rebel rousing super agent who is normally relegated to holo-vid projections for the entertainment value of the masses.
 Eventually he and a wayward resident girl of new Japan named Lula Lee would come to an alliance against the false utopia's creator after Rai discovers how he was created and is told of the harsh living conditions new Japan truly boasts beneath its feigned perfection.
 Eventually he meets and falls in love with a recently companion-less Positronic A.I (PT) named Momo, who was among many of her synthetic kind to gain awareness of herself and her social situation.

 Momo vows to herself to bring New Japan crashing to the Earth below for their creator and the humans' mistreatment of her people.
 Joining their shared cause is fellow outcast and renegade experiment Izak, a hybrid blend of Father's livewire and long extinct alien genetic material fished from amongst the stars; his new race was meant to be a proceeding protectorate task force for the floating city but were too volatile and bloodthirsty to ever be controlled, therefore being cast down to Earth with only him escaping.

 Having made Stalwart allies of this group of renegades with the aid of the tumultuous Dr. Silk, a long time resident of New Japan and greatest if not most conniving scientific mind of the 41st century, Rai managed to stall an all out war between Momo's faction of self-aware Positrons and the anti-father/PT terrorist cell known as the Raddies, which would serve to further the despotic rule of the A.I.'s hold over New Japan.
 After having allied both sides to his cause, Rai and his fellow insurgents led a civil war within New Japan while he and his predecessor Rai IX headed into the heart of the problem, taking the fight directly to the tyrant ruling from within; only for both to be routed by his newest creation Rai XI.
 The battle ended with Rai IX dead and Rai himself stripped of power and cast down to the wasteland that is Earth, abruptly ending the opposition from both armies brought under Rai's banner.